robmurray-avant/SUNSITE2-TI84Plus/README.md

 Bowditch notes that temperature inversions, fronts, squalls, differences between sea and air temperature and layered air can all produce abnormal refraction.
 Near the horizon, even a mathematically excellent ephemeris cannot remove that uncertainty.

-**Human-readable citation:** National Geospatial-Intelligence Agency, *The American Practical Navigator (Bowditch)*, Pub.
+National Geospatial-Intelligence Agency, *The American Practical Navigator (Bowditch)*, Pub.
 No. 9, 2024 edition, Vol. II, §605, “Astronomical Refraction,” p.
 250. Official publication page: https://msi.nga.mil/Publications/APN

 The LOW SUN warning therefore means exactly what it says: the result may still be useful, but it deserves less confidence than a sight taken at a healthier altitude.